Submissions

 7. Conclusion The conclusion section consists of the summary, restatement of the main findings.
 Conclusion written bold (bold) without heading.

 Hicman, G.R and Lee, D.S.
 Managing Human Resources in The Public Sectors: A Share Responsibility.
-Forth Worth: Harcourt Collage Publisher, 2001.
+Fort Worth: Harcourt Collage Publisher, 2001.

 The sources cited should at least 80% come from those published in the last 10 years.
 The sources cited are primary sources in the forms of journal articles, books, and research reports, including theses and dissertations.
 Citations from journal should be at least 80% of the total references cited.
 Bibliography should use the Mendeley reference management application.